delington/Samples/swagger-codegen/README.md

 `mvn clean compile`

-Make sure you set the correct execution:
+⚠️ Make sure only one execution applies:
 - `generate-spring-boot-server-api` for api generation in spring-boot
 - `generate-retrofit2-client` for generate retrofit2 based http client